 POLISHED.COM, INC. ALERT: Bragar Eagel & Squire, P.C.
 Reminds Investors that a Class Action Lawsuit Has Been Filed Against Polished.com, Inc. and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Dec.
-23, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against Polished.com, Inc. (“Polished.com, Inc.” or the “Company”) (NYSEAmerican: POL) in the United States District Court of Eastern New York on behalf of all persons and entities who purchased or otherwise acquired Polished.com, Inc. securities between July 27, 2020 and August 25, 2022, both dates inclusive (the “Class Period”).
+NEW YORK, Dec.
+23, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against Polished.com, Inc. ("Polished.com, Inc." or the "Company") POL in the United States District Court of Eastern New York on behalf of all persons and entities who purchased or otherwise acquired Polished.com, Inc. securities between July 27, 2020 and August 25, 2022, both dates inclusive (the "Class Period").
 Investors have until December 30, 2022 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Click here to participate in the action.